Consensus Monte Carlo for Random Subsets using Shared Anchors: Applications

 \subsection{MNIST image clustering}

-MNIST \citep{lecun1998gradient} is a dataset of images for classification, containing $n=70,000$ handwritten digits from different writers.
+MNIST (\citealt{lecun1998gradient}, \bch \url{http://yann.lecun.com/exdb/mnist/}\ech ) is a dataset of images for classification, containing $n=70,000$ handwritten digits from different writers.
 The data is often used as a benchmark problem for clustering and classification algorithms.
 Each image has 28$\times$28 pixels that take values between 0 and 255 representing the grey levels.
-A subset of the images are shown in figures \ref{fig:dig}.
-To visualize the high-dimensional image data with a 2D scatter plot (figure \ref{fig:digm}), we use the t-distributed stochastic neighbor embedding (t-SNE, \citealt{maaten2008visualizing}) with perplexity parameter 75.
+A subset of the images are shown in Figures \ref{fig:dig}.
+We visualize the high-dimensional image data with a 2D scatter plot \bch in Figure S2 (Supplementary Materials) by using \ech the t-distributed stochastic neighbor embedding (t-SNE, \citealt{maaten2008visualizing}) with perplexity parameter 75.
 The t-SNE algorithm is a non-linear dimension reduction tool that maps high-dimensional data onto a two- or three-dimensional manifold.